 He gets frustrated.
 He starts to cry and looks up at you with big, round, sad eyes.

 A. Walk over, get the truck and hand it to him.

 B. Walk away and let him cry in frustration.

 C. Encourage him to reach all the way to get it and when he falls over on his face laugh at him as if it's hilarious.

 D. Cheer him on to figure it out for himself.
-Look him in the eye, smile at him, clap several times, and say, "You got this!
+Look him in the eye, smile, clap, and say, "You got this!
 I know you can figure out a way to get the truck.
 Come on.
 Try again."

 Which is the autonomy-supportive response?

 I remember this exact moment in my parenting journey.
 When I went with Option D, my son's frustrated face shifted to a look of pure determination.
 I thought he would pick up another object he could reach and use it to grab the truck.

 But he totally surprised me by pulling the blanket toward him and with it the truck.
 He proudly grabbed that truck and gave me the biggest smile I had ever seen.
 He's now 21 years old, but I still remember that moment of being in awe of how bright he was all those years ago.
 How much his problem-solving ability--even at five-months old--surprised and delighted not only me, but also himself.

 It was a self-sighting moment for him: I can do things.
 I can solve problems.
 I am capable.
 I can use my ideas to interact with the world around me.